General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess: Introduction

 In this paper we present dramatically more scalable general-purpose subgame solving techniques for imperfect-information games.
-We used these techniques to create {\em Obscuro}, an AI that achieved superhuman performance in \textit{Fog of War (FoW) chess} (aka. \textit{dark chess}), the most popular variant of imperfect-information chess.
+We used these techniques to create {\em Obscuro}, an AI that achieved superhuman performance in \textit{Fog of War (FoW) chess} (a.k.a. \textit{dark chess}), the most popular variant of imperfect-information chess.
 Over 120 games against humans of varying skill levels---including the \#1-ranked human---and 1,000 games against the previous state-of-the-art FoW chess AI~\cite{Zhang21:Subgame}, we conclusively demonstrate that {\em Obscuro} is stronger than any other current agent---human or artificial---for FoW chess.
 FoW chess is now the largest (measured by amount of imperfect information) turn-based game in which superhuman performance has been achieved and the largest game in which imperfect-information search techniques have been successfully applied.

 In the next section we will introduce the game and discuss the challenges that players in these types of games must tackle.
 In the section after that, we present our AI agent \textit{Obscuro} and the algorithms therein.
 In the section after that, we present our experiments.
 Finally we present conclusions and future research directions.
-Full details of the algorithms and additional experiments are included in the supplementary material.